This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Many people enjoy sweet onion varieties best, like Vidalia onions and shallots, because they tend to have a milder taste and can even be eaten raw, but compared to white and red onions, these usually have a lower percentage of beneficial compounds.

 Sweeter onions are left in the soil longer before being harvested so more of their carbohydrates have a chance to turn to sugars, hence their sweeter taste.
-Some research suggests onion nutrition improves as they are left in the ground longer.

 In general, the longer onions are left in the ground, the sweeter they taste but the lower phytonutrient count they have.
 Usually, the more potent the smell and taste of an onion, the more nutrients are present (and therefore the onion is more likely to make you tear).